“Hi, I’m Margaret and I write at the intersection of art, culture, community and faith.”

 Margaret Ann Philbrick began growing things when her mother gave her a pansy garden to plant and tend as a five year old.
 She grew up in a small Illinois town with a busy street out front and a big river out back.
 Ranunculus is her favorite flower and T.S.
 Eliot, Luci Shaw and Gerard Manley Hopkins are her favorite poets.
 After several years working at Leo Burnett on advertising for Kellogg’s Pop-Tarts, Eggo Waffles and adult cereals, she stayed home with her three children and helped them plant their own gardens, do their homework, practice the piano…

 Margaret graduated from Trinity University in San Antonio, Texas with a degree in English Literature.
 Afterward, she read English at Cambridge University, England with a concentration in the Modernist poets.
 In order to teach effectively she obtained a Masters Degree in Teaching and Education from National Louis University, Chicago.
-Charlie, her husband of thirty-four years is her greatest encourager and support.
+Charlie, her husband of thirty-five years is her greatest encourager and support.
 He is also her lawyer, at a very low rate.
 They met in Harry Caldwell’s Theories of Rhetorical Analysis class and they’ve been reading poetry to each other ever since.
 Margaret is exhilarated by the beginning of things like planting seeds in windowsill trays, researching a new novel or heading out on a trail run.
 Like George Bernard Shaw she hopes to be, “thoroughly used up when I die.”

 Margaret retired from decades of teaching writing, literature and Classical Humanities when her first grandchild, Asher was born last July.
 In 2024, her daughter gave birth to identical twins, Morgan and Lawrence (Momo and Lolo for short) so she now finds herself writing on the road — somewhere between Nashville, St. Louis, Madison and Door County, WI.
 She is deeply grateful to all those who made her life as a writer and teacher possible, including her parents, her hard working husband and her writing mentor and teacher, Dr. Coleen Grissom at Trinity University.
 Of course, without the Lord’s help none of this would have happened.